kgourgou/knit-to-jekyll/README.md

 2. knit it with knitr.
 3. Write yaml front matter at the top.
 4. Save file with today's date in the filename.
-5. Move file and figures to the _posts folder.
+5. Move file to the _posts folder.

 The knit-to-jekyll function attempts to help you by changing that workflow to :